Hurricane Helene – Our Family’s Story

 On Friday, they had been told that the Red Cross and the National Guard were coming and bringing supplies.

-On Saturday, they were told how far Helene’s destruction stretched across North Carolina and multiple other states.
+On Saturday, they learned that help was coming–but they did not know when.
+It was then that they learned how vast Helene’s destruction stretched across North Carolina and multiple other states.

 Even though my heart was heavy, I immediately replied with what I knew to be true,